 After that, simply select any image and enter the ‘Alt Text’ in the right side panel.

-Aside from that, you can also use an image compression tool to reduce the size of your pictures.
+Aside from that, you can also use an image compression tool to reduce the size of your photos.
 This will help your site to load faster and provide a great user experience.

 Note: Using the block editor to add alt text will only add it to that specific use of the image.
-If you want to add the same alt text to the image no matter where on your site it’s used, use the media library.
+If you want to add the same alt text to the image, no matter where on your site it’s used, then you will need to use the media library.

 For more details, you can read our beginner’s guide to image SEO.

 When going through the WordPress SEO checklist, another important thing to check is the internal links in your content.
 Internal links are pages you link from your own website.